nodejs/node/doc/api/dgram.md

 process active, allowing the process to exit even if the socket is still listening.

-Calling `socket.unref()` multiple times will have no addition effect.
+Calling `socket.unref()` multiple times will have no additional effect.

 The `socket.unref()` method returns a reference to the socket so calls can be chained.